-FOR FURTHER INFORMATION CONTACT: Abigail Campos, Marketing Specialist, or Christian D. Nissen, Regional Director, Southeast Marketing Field Office, Market Development Division, Specialty Crops Program, AMS, USDA; Telephone: (863) 324-3375, Fax: (863) 291-8614, or Email: Abigail.Campos@ usda.gov or Christian.Nissen@usda.gov.
+FOR FURTHER INFORMATION CONTACT:

+Abigail Campos, Marketing Specialist, or Christian D. Nissen, Regional Director, Southeast Region Branch, Market Development Division, Specialty Crops Program, AMS, USDA; Telephone: (863) 324-3375, Fax: (863) 291-8614, or Email: Abigail.Campos@usda.gov or Christian.Nissen@usda.gov.

-Small businesses may request information on complying with this regulation by contacting Richard Lower, Market Development Division, Specialty Crops Program, AMS, USDA, 1400 Independence Avenue SW, STOP 0237, Washington, DC 20250-0237; Telephone: (202) 720-2491, Fax: (202) 720-8938, or Email: Richard.Lower@ usda.gov.
+Small businesses may request information on complying with this regulation by contacting Richard Lower, Market Development Division, Specialty Crops Program, AMS, USDA, 1400 Independence Avenue SW, STOP 0237, Washington, DC 20250-0237; Telephone: (202) 720-2491, Fax: (202) 720-8938, or Email: Richard.Lower@usda.gov.

 SUPPLEMENTARY INFORMATION: This action, pursuant to 5 U.S.C.
-553, proposes to amend regulations issued to carry out a marketing order as defined in 7 CFR 900.2(j).
-This proposed rule is issued under Marketing Agreement No. 121 and Marketing Order No. 906, both as amended (7 CFR part 906), regulating the handling of oranges and grapefruit grown in the Lower Rio Grande Valley in Texas.
+553, amends regulations issued to carry out a marketing order as defined in 7 CFR 900.2(j).
+This rule is issued under Marketing Agreement No. 121 and Marketing Order No. 906, both as amended (7 CFR part 906), regulating the handling of oranges and grapefruit grown in the Lower Rio Grande Valley in Texas.
 Part 906, (referred to as "the Order") is effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
 601-674), hereinafter referred to as the "Act."
-The Committee locally administers the Order and comprises producers and handlers of oranges and grapefruit operating within the production area.
+The Texas Valley Citrus Committee (Committee) locally administers the Order and is comprised of producers and handlers of oranges and grapefruit operating within the area of production.

-The Department of Agriculture (USDA) is issuing this proposed rule in conformance with Executive Orders 12866 and 13563.
-Executive Orders 12866 and 13563 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety effects, distributive impacts and equity).
+The Department of Agriculture (USDA) is issuing this rule in conformance with Executive Orders 12866 and 13563.
+Executive Orders 12866 and 13563 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety effects, distributive impacts, and equity).
 Executive Order 13563 emphasizes the importance of quantifying both costs and benefits, reducing costs, harmonizing rules, and promoting flexibility.
 This action falls within a category of regulatory actions that the Office of Management and Budget (OMB) exempted from Executive Order 12866 review.

-This proposed rule has been reviewed under Executive Order 13175- Consultation and Coordination with Indian Tribal Governments, which requires agencies to consider whether their rulemaking actions would have Federal Register Vol. 86, No. 220 Thursday, November 18, 2021 tribal implications.
-AMS has determined that this proposed rule is unlikely to have substantial direct effects on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.
+This rule has been reviewed under Executive Order 13175-Consultation and Coordination with Indian Tribal Governments, which requires agencies to consider whether their rulemaking actions would have tribal implications.
+USDA has determined this rule is unlikely to have substantial direct effects on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.

-This proposed rule has been reviewed under Executive Order 12988, Civil Justice Reform.
+This rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 Under the Order now in effect, Texas citrus handlers are subject to assessments.
 Funds to administer the Order are derived from such assessments.
-It is intended that the assessment rate would be applicable to all assessable oranges and grapefruit for the 2021-22 fiscal period and continue until amended, suspended, or terminated.
+It is intended that the assessment rate will be applicable to all assessable oranges and grapefruit for the 2021-22 fiscal year, and continue until amended, suspended, or terminated.